 Batik printing using the traditional wax method can be found across South East Asia.
-At Kote Gede, you can try your hands at Batik, like we did.
+At Kote Gede, you can try your hands at Batik, as we did.

 Trace the design on a piece of cloth with was, and then dip it in the color before putting it in the hot water to remove the wax.

 Jamu is nothing but drinks made from various herbs and fruits.
 I tried the one with lime, honey & ginger – it was refreshing, especially after all the walking we did in Kota Gede.

 As an Indian, we are familiar with most of the tastes, but some of the combinations were new.
 The lady explained the advantages of each of the drinks – like this cleans your skin, this cleans your stomach, this is good for digestion, etc.

 How to reach Kota Gede?

 - You can always take a taxi or a bus to reach Kota Gede.

 - However, I suggest you take a ride on Becak – it is a twisted version of our very own cycle rickshaw.

 - Or, try riding an Andong – a horse-drawn carriage – a quirky mix of our desi tonga & and a Victorian carriage.
 The colorful carriages are picture perfect & would make you feel you are traveling back in time.

 - If you want to stay with modern transportation, you can still have the quirkiness of Jogja, try the glittering Tuk Tuks or Auto Rickshaws.
 Remember, they look their best after sunset.

 I loved walking around Kota Gede and would recommend it to anyone.

 Recommend you read following travel blog on places to visit in wonderful Indonesia.